Skip to content

 Make-Ahead: You can make this soup up to 2 days ahead of time.
 Keep the balls separate from the broth.

 How to Reheat: To reheat it, simply add your desired portion to a small saucepot and heat over low heat until hot.
-You can add your desired portion to a microwave-safe bowl and heat until hot.
+Add your desired portion to a microwave-safe bowl and heat until hot.

 How to Store: This soup recipe will hold well in the refrigerator for up to 4 days.
 It will also freeze well covered for up to 3 months.
 Thaw it in the refrigerator for 1 day before reheating and serving.